CovertLab/vEcoli/doc/stores.rst

 a :py:class:`~ecoli.processes.partition.Requester` and an :py:class:`~ecoli.processes.partition.Evolver`.
-For each execution layer in the ``flow`` given to :py:class:`~ecoli.experiments.ecoli_master_sim.EcoliSim`, :py:class:`~ecoli.composites.ecoli_master.Ecoli` will arrange the requesters and evolvers into four execution layers in the final model:
+For each execution layer in the ``flow`` given to :py:class:`~ecoli.experiments.ecoli_master_sim.EcoliSim`, :py:class:`~ecoli.composites.ecoli_master.Ecoli` will create Requesters, Evolvers, and other required Steps arranged to be executed in the following order:

 1. Requesters:
-    Each will call the
+    Each calls the
     :py:meth:`~ecoli.processes.partition.PartitionedProcess.calculate_request`
     method of a :py:class:`~ecoli.processes.partition.PartitionedProcess`
-    in said layer and write its requests to a process-specific ``request`` store
+    in said layer and writes its requests to a process-specific ``request`` store

 2. Allocator:
-    An instance of :py:class:`~ecoli.processes.allocator.Allocator`
+    Once all Requesters in said layer have finished writing their requests, an instance of :py:class:`~ecoli.processes.allocator.Allocator`
-    that reads all ``request`` stores for processes in execution layer, proportionally allocates bulk molecules to processes according to requests, and writes allocated counts to process-specific ``allocate`` stores
+    reads all the written ``request`` stores and proportionally allocates bulk molecules to processes, writing allocated counts to process-specific ``allocate`` stores

 3. Evolvers:
-    Each will replace all views into the ``bulk`` store with the counts allocated to its corresponding :py:class:`~ecoli.processes.partition.PartitionedProcess`
-    in its ``allocate`` store, call the
+    Each swaps the Numpy structured array of unpartitioned bulk counts in the ``bulk`` port with the 1D array of allocated counts in its corresponding ``allocate`` store, calls the
     :py:meth:`~ecoli.processes.partition.PartitionedProcess.evolve_state`
     method of its :py:class:`~ecoli.processes.partition.PartitionedProcess`,
-    update the bulk molecule counts, and send unique molecule updates to be accumulated by each unique molecule updater (see :py:class:`~ecoli.library.schema.UniqueNumpyUpdater`)
+    updates the bulk molecule counts, and sends unique molecule updates to be accumulated by each unique molecule updater (see :py:class:`~ecoli.library.schema.UniqueNumpyUpdater`)

 4. Unique updater:
     An instance of
-    :py:class:`~ecoli.processes.unique_update.UniqueUpdate` that tells
+    :py:class:`~ecoli.processes.unique_update.UniqueUpdate` that tells the
-    unique molecule updaters to apply accumulated updates (see :py:class:`~ecoli.library.schema.UniqueNumpyUpdater` for details)
+    unique molecule updaters to apply accumulated updates (see :py:class:`~ecoli.library.schema.UniqueNumpyUpdater` for why we accumulate
+    updates and wait to apply them after all Evolvers in an execution layer have run)

 .. note::
     The :py:class:`~ecoli.processes.partition.Requester` and